Google Analytics Dashboard in Power BI

 In this article, I will explain and show my choices for designing my Google Analytics dashboard in Power BI.

-Which KPIs to use?
+Which Google Analytics KPIs to use?

 Knowing what action you want to take and which goals you want to achieve helps you choose the KPIs for a dashboard.
 A key performance indicator that works for one does not necessarily need to work for someone else.